 Even if you’ve got nowhere to be, grooming maintenance is an essential part of womanhood.
 Therefore, taking some time to transform yourself into a baby seal somehow makes you feel better if you’re not having the best day.

 I can’t exactly explain it, but it just works.
 Try it.

-It’s like receiving a warm hug from a loved one, even if you’re alone in the house.
+Once you’ve had the longest bubble bath and finished grooming yourself, you can’t beat throwing on your comfiest clothes, pyjamas or onesie.
+This is like receiving a warm hug from a loved one, even if you’re alone in the house.

 At the moment, I’m having a loungewear love affair (teamed with fluffy socks, of course).
 And I’m not even sorry.

+If you want to create a peaceful ambience in your home for your self love session, why not light some candles?
 Known for their soothing, healing properties, this simple act will make you feel like you’re back in your beauty therapist’s room.

 Not only do candles have the loveliest glow that eases the mind, but they also tend to fill your home with gorgeous, long-lasting smells.
 Bliss.

 I love The White Company Seychelles candle* range, which will luxe up your bathroom decor and serve as a treat for the eyes as well as the nose.

 7. Give Yourself a Facial

 The best way to pretend you’re in your local spa (and not at home) is to give yourself a makeshift facial: